 The School of Journalism and Mass Communications seeks to have a balance of faculty experience, bringing to the students a variety of scholarship and perspectives from focused researchers, work experiences, and scholarly work from creative specialists.
 The faculty includes nationally renowned scholars, photojournalists, creative directors, media planners, broadcast managers, reporters, editors, and graphic designers.
 In Fall 2016, students have access to 40 full-time faculty.

 We have an interesting and diverse group of students from all over the United States and abroad.
-In Fall 2016, we had 1,523 undergraduate students and 51 graduate students.
+In Fall 2017, we have 1,688 undergraduate students and 52 graduate students.

 The school has an active and engaging social media outreach to students and alumni.